8 EASY WAYS TO PHOTOGRAPH YOUR KIDS ENJOYING THE SNOW

 So here’s 8 easy ways you can make sure you capture your family enjoying all the snowy fun this year.

-1 – Clothing choice
+1 – Clothing choice snow in cambridge

 This is super important for two reasons.
 Firstly, cold, wet, miserable children won’t make for good photos.
 Make sure they have plenty of layers, warm boots and waterproofs if possible.
 Secondly, snowy scenes lack colour, so bright clothing works really well.
 If your child has a dark or neutral coat or waterproofs, you can accessorise with bright gloves, hats and scarves.
 Bright colours will make your photos ‘pop’.